Shannon Diversity Index Calculator

 Evenness Balance Mini-Game

 Catch falling sample tokens with the quadrat tray.
-Each catch adds to a species bin; the best score comes from keeping richness high and counts balanced.
+Each catch adds to a species bin, and the point of the game is to keep Shannon diversity high by avoiding a sample that becomes too lopsided.

 Balance the sample

 Move the tray with your pointer or arrow keys.
-Catch missing species to lift richness and avoid over-dominating one bin.
+Catch underrepresented species to raise richness and keep the counts from collapsing into one dominant bin.

 0Score